Building REST services with Spring

 What happens when it gets loaded?

-Right-click and Run PayRollApplication, and this is what you get:
+Right-click and Run PayRollApplication, and you get:

 Fragment of console output showing preloading of data